 Ortho-k is a non surgical process that reshapes (flattens) the cornea using contact lenses to reduce nearsightedness and astigmatism.
 Ortho-k was first used over 40 years ago when hard lenses were the only materials available.
 A series of hard lenses were needed during daytime wear until the desired results were attained.

 This often times took many months to accomplish.
 Accelerated ortho-keratology was started in the late 1990’s because of the availability of new rigid gas permeable materials that were approved for overnight use along with advances in computer assisted lathes and technological advances in the procedure.
-It is now possible to achieve reduction of myopia in a matter of days.
+It is now possible to achieve reduction of a common vision disorder called myopia in a matter of days.

 Since the amount of corneal flattening can be precisely controlled, it is possible to bring the eye into correct focus and correct for the refractive error.
 After removing the lenses the cornea maintains its flattened shape for most or all of the day.
 A retainer lens is then used each night to maintain the corneal flattening, otherwise the myopia will begin to revert back to its pretreatment level.